Wildlife Rehabilitation Resources and Directory

 How To Tell If A Wild Animal Needs Rehabilitation

 Contact a licensed wildlife rehabilitator immediately if you have determined that a wild animal is sick, injured or truly orphaned.
 Never attempt to rehabilitate wildlife on your own.
 Wisconsin's licensed wildlife rehabilitators are specially trained to provide temporary care and treatment to wild animals to release them back into the wild.

 Consult Keep Wildlife Wild for detailed resources to help determine if a wild animal is truly orphaned and choose an appropriate course of action.
-We have printable resources for some of the most frequently found animals, including birds, mammals or fawns.
+We have printable resources for some of the most frequently found animals, including birds [PDF], mammals [PDF] and fawns [PDF].

 Many young wild animal species spend most of their day without their mother, who may be away feeding or keeping her distance to protect her young.